null

 4. Install Speaker Tweakers to improve car audio by preventing speaker back waves from bouncing directly back into your door speakers.

 5. Install sound deadening and soundproofing materials to your door.
-Read on to see which products we recommend!
+Read on to see what we recommend!

 Steve Meade Cutting a Speaker Hole in Damplifier Pro